juniorbuba/juniorbuba/README.md

 - ⚡ Fun fact: ...
 -->

-The name is Moh.
+# The name is Moh.

-Moh has a super power, Moh is considered a magician by many, they seem to think he speaks to computers and make them do his bidding.
-Moh is happy, he spent years mastering his ```magical skills``` and will still spend years getting better.
+Moh has a super power, Moh is considered a magician by many, they seem to think he speaks to computers and makes them do his bidding.
+Moh is happy, he spent years mastering his ```magical skills``` and will spend years ahead getting better.

 The few who possess the same power know Moh is just an ordinary guy with a computer.
 Be like Moh.